So I did the first-day hike of the new year. We live in Texas so temperatures usually aren’t too bad on January 1st, except for this year!

 Guide Series Puffy Jacket (synthetic, bought on sale when Gander Mountain went out of business)

 Ear Warmer Headband

 Buff (used this to shield my nose and mouth from the cold.
-Also doubled as a neck warmer).
+Also doubled as a neck warmer and snot rag).

 What I learned

 - Bulky doesn’t mean warmer!
 Layer right (even if it is thin layers) and you will stay warm.

 - I really enjoyed hiking in cold weather.

 - I need different gloves.
 While my hands did end up warming up, it took a while!
 I think I could find a pair of better gloves.
 If you have suggestions, please comment below and let me know!

 - Adjust your pack before you head out!
 I spent a good 5-10 minutes messing with my pack in the cold to accommodate the additional layers.
 I should have done that before I left!

 Did anyone else do a first-day hike?
 Comment below and let me know!
 Where did you hike, how far, and what was the weather like in your neck of the woods?